0xharib/0xharib.github.io/_posts/2023-05-19-your-design-partners-are-a-blurse.md

 My modified thumb-rule now is that:
 If you want find
- - clients to serve
+ - clients to serve in a services business
- - investors to fund you
+ - investors to fund your start up
- - an employer to hire you
+ - an employer to hire you or employees to hire
+ - a vendor or service-provider
-then all means do effectuate during the discovery process.
+then all means tap your network & effectuate.

 But if you want
 **customers to sell to**
 well then
 stay away from your friends
 and talk to strangers first.